sammer119/weather-app-2023/README.md

 OpenWeatherMap API was used to fetch all the relevant weather data based on users location or search.

 Requirement 5 was not implemented but all other requirements were.
-SQLite would have been the way to go for that, didn't have time to fully implement.
+SQLite would have been the way to go for that, storing all previous searches of the user in the db and then getting them when the app loads.

 ## Framework7 CLI Options